kybernetikos/SocialChoice/README.md

 A default restriction is applied when you specify options in your configuration, which stops votes from ranking things not specified in the configured options.

-A common ballot transform, scores anything not mentioned as 0.
+A common ballot transform scores anything not mentioned in a ballot as 0 or ranks it last.

 Some of the result objects have parameters too, for example it's possible to change the way the ranked pairs algorithm determines which pair-wise contests are most significant by passing a